akshay-gotmare/drunk-cards-react/README.md

 1. Provision to add list of users to make game more balanced
    1. Example if names of the users are entered then more personalized tasks and balanced/distributed game can continue - **NEED TO ADD MORE**
 1. Provision to upload excel data into database.
+1. Provision to add tasks to any user.